capi-workgroup/problems/capi_problems.rst

 **Extension writers**

-Different users have different motivations for developing.
+Different users have different motivations for developing an extension.
 Depending on the motivations some of the expectations and requirements are different.

 *Performance of Python code*